History of medicine: World Health Organization

 The World Health Organization was founded in 1948 as a United Nations agency to improve global health.
 In most of the world, life expectancy has improved since then, and was about 67 years as of 2010, and well above 80 years in some countries.
 Eradication of infectious diseases is an international effort, and several new vaccines have been developed during the post-war years, against infections such as measles, mumps, several strains of influenza and human papilloma virus.
 The long-known vaccine against Smallpox finally eradicated the disease in the 1970s, and Rinderpest was wiped out in 2011.
 Eradication of polio is underway.
 Tissue culture is important for development of vaccines.
-Though the early success of antiviral vaccines and antibacterial drugs, antiviral drugs were not introduced until the 1970s.
+Despite the early success of antiviral vaccines and antibacterial drugs, antiviral drugs were not introduced until the 1970s.
 Through the WHO, the international community has developed a response protocol against epidemics, displayed during the SARS epidemic in 2003, the Influenza A virus subtype H5N1 from 2004, the Ebola virus epidemic in West Africa and onwards.